 Questions involving the Flag of Japan

 The flag of Japan has only two colors.
 The white color: symbolizes purity.
-Already the color red: refers to sincerity.
+The red color: refers to sincerity.

 What does the flag of Japan represent?

-The circle on the flag of Japan represents the Sun.
+The circle of the flag of Japan represents the Sun.
 This symbolism is rooted in the Japanese belief that the Emperor is a direct descendant of the sun goddess Amaterasu.

 Is it allowed to use the flag of Japan for commercial purposes?

-The Japanese government has specific rules for the use of Hinomaru: It must not be used for advertising or commercial purposes.
+The Japanese government has specific rules for the use of the Hinomaru: It should not be used for advertising or commercial purposes.

-What are the rules for flying the flag of Japan?
+What are the rules for hoisting the flag of Japan?

-"Ale" must be flown from the left side of a ship or building, and the circle must face to the right.
-It must not be placed upside down or turned over.
+It should be hoisted on the left side of a ship or building, and the circle should be facing to the right.
+It should not be placed upside down or turned.